Material Issue 2Providing Safety and Reliability through Products and Stores

 |14th Round||March 7, 2016||267 Companies||Approx. 2,200|

 |17th Round||March 6, 2017||270 Companies||Approx. 2,200|

 |19th Round||March 5, 2018||270 Companies||Approx. 2,300|

 At York-Benimaru, support is provided for PEP Kids Koriyama in Fukushima Prefecture, an indoor, active playground in the city of Koriyama founded on the concept of “Play, Learn and Grow,” which allows children with fewer opportunities to play outside due to the nuclear accident that occurred with the Great East Japan Earthquake to actively engage in exuberant, physical play.

-Seven & i Food Systems conducts the Let’s Eat in Support of the Affected Areas Program at stores and the Head Office cafeteria, providing dishes made with ingredients from Shichigahama in Miyagi Prefecture, which was affected by the Great East Japan Earthquake, and conducting sales of wakame and nori seaweed products.
+Seven & i Food Systems conducts the Let’s Eat in Support of the Affected Areas Program at stores and the Head Office cafeteria, providing dishes made with wakame from Shichigahama in Miyagi Prefecture, which was affected by the Great East Japan Earthquake, and conducting sales of nori seaweed products.
 The sorting operation for this wakame and nori is conducted by employee volunteers from Group companies.

 In addition, Seven & i Holdings has participated in the Seven-Eleven Foundation’s Great East Japan Earthquake Recovery Project since June 2011 and continues to support recovery and reconstruction in areas that were severely affected.
 Seven & i Group employees also participate each year in volunteer activities.
-In the 10th Great East Japan Earthquake Recovery Project held in September 2016, volunteers worked in Kesennuma City, Miyagi Prefecture, where they took part in a beach clean-up activity on Kukunaki Beach and participated in oyster cultivation work to support the fisheries industry in Karakuwa Sosei Village in Karakuwa Town, Kesennuma City.
+For the 13th Great East Japan Earthquake Recovery Project held in September 2017, volunteers took part in a beach clean-up at Kukunaki Beach and participated in oyster cultivation work to support the fisheries industry in Karakuwa Sosei Village in Karakuwa Town, Kesennuma City.